The Writing Center • University of North Carolina at Chapel Hill

 • How do the assignments, readings, and lectures work together in the course?
 Instructors spend time designing courses, sometimes even arguing with their peers about the most effective course materials.
 Figuring out the overall design to the course will help you understand what each assignment is meant to achieve.

 Now, what about your reader?
 Most undergraduates think of their audience as the instructor.
 True, your instructor is a good person to keep in mind as you write.
 But for the purposes of a good paper, think of your audience as someone like your roommate: smart enough to understand a clear, logical argument, but not someone who already knows exactly what is going on in your particular paper.
-Remember, even if the instructor knows everything there is to know about your paper topic, he or she still has to read your paper and assess your understanding.
+Remember, even if the instructor knows everything there is to know about your paper topic, they still have to read your paper and assess your understanding.
 In other words, teach the material to your reader.

 Aiming a paper at your audience happens in two ways: you make decisions about the tone and the level of information you want to convey.